-- Being highly popular at enterprise, embedded and network level, Java has a large active user community and support available.
+- Being highly popular at enterprise, embedded and network levels, Java has a large active user community and support available.

-- Unlike C and C++, Java programs are compiled independent of platform in bytecode language which allows the same program to run on any machine that has a JVM installed.
+- Unlike C and C++, Java programs are compiled independently of the platform in bytecode language which allows the same program to run on any machine that has a JVM installed.

 - Increasing language diversity, evidenced by compatibility of Java with Scala, Groovy, JRuby, and Clojure.